smaxtec/slate/source/index.html.md

 ]
 ```

-This call delivers all devices of the given organisation.
+This call delivers all devices of the given organisation if the parameter 'all' is used, Otherwise this call returns just the climate sensors (06) for the given organisation.

 **HTTP Request**